Trail hunting: Controversy

 Anti-hunt organisations claim trail hunting is a smokescreen for illegal hunting and a means of circumventing the Hunting Act 2004, which applies in England and Wales, and the Protection of Wild Mammals (Scotland) Act 2002, which applies in Scotland.

-Because the trail is laid using animal urine, and in areas where such animals naturally occur, hounds often pick up the scent of live animals; sometimes resulting in them being caught and killed.
+Because the trail is laid using animal urine, and in areas where such animals naturally occur, hounds often pick up the scent of live animals, sometimes resulting in them being caught and killed.

-It has also been alleged that trail hunts rarely lay an actual trail; therefore encouraging hounds to pick up live animal scent.
-The League Against Cruel Sports has claimed that, of 4,000 monitored hunts, someone was seen laying a possible trail in an average of around only 3% of occasions.
+It has also been alleged that trail hunts rarely lay an actual trail, therefore encouraging hounds to pick up live animal scent.
+The League Against Cruel Sports has claimed that, in 4,000 monitored hunts, someone was seen laying a possible trail on only 3% of occasions.
 The Malvern Hills Trust, which banned trail hunting on its land in 2021, has said that, during the monitoring of ten separate hunts, only one trail was seen being laid.

+Existing bans

-In recent years several major landowners have suspended or permanently banned trail hunting on their land.
+In recent years several major landowners including the National Trust and Natural Resources Wales have banned trail hunting on their land.

+Proposed ban in England & Wales

+In December 2024, Keir Starmer's Labour government affirmed its commitment to ban trail hunting in England & Wales.
+In response, supporters of trail hunting called the proposed ban "completely unjustified" and an "act of spite".